Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression

 \subsection{Quantization}

-Quantization is a widely employed technique for compressing DNNs, aiming to reduce the precision of weights and activations.
-In its general form, quantization maps each real-valued weight or activation $x \in \mathds{R}$ to a value $\tilde{x} \in \tilde{\mathcal Q}$, where $\mathcal Q$ and $\tilde{\mathcal Q}$ are finite sets and $|\tilde{\mathcal Q}| < |\mathcal Q|$, i.e., the number of representable values for $\tilde{x}$ is smaller than for $x$.
-The size of the finite set $\mathcal Q$ is determined by the bit-width -- i.e., the number of bits used to encode the information.
-For instance, 8-bit quantization allows 256 distinct levels, while lower bit-widths correspond to smaller sets.
+Quantization is a widely used technique for compressing DNNs, reducing the precision of weights and activations.
+In its general form, quantization maps each full-precision weight or activation $x \in \mathcal{Q}$ to a value $\tilde{x} \in \tilde{\mathcal Q}$, where $\mathcal Q$ and $\tilde{\mathcal Q}$ are finite sets and $|\tilde{\mathcal Q}| < |\mathcal Q|$, i.e., the number of representable values for $\tilde{x}$ is smaller than for $x$.
+The size of each set is determined by the bit-width -- i.e., the number of bits used to encode the information.
+For instance, 8-bit quantization provides 256 distinct levels, while lower bit-widths yield smaller sets.

-Quantization techniques can be broadly classified into post-training quantization, where quantization is applied after the model has been trained, and quantization-aware training, where the model is trained while accounting for quantization effects, typically resulting in a higher final accuracy.
+Quantization techniques can be broadly classified into post-training quantization, where quantization is applied after training, and quantization-aware training, where the model is trained while accounting for quantization effects, typically resulting in higher final accuracy.

 Finally, binary and ternary quantization~\cite{tuAdaBinImprovingBinary2022, vargasBiPerBinaryNeural2024, chenTernaryLLMTernarizedLarge2024, xuTerViTEfficientTernary2022} are extreme forms of quantization that constrain weights and/or activations to only two or three distinct values, respectively, drastically reducing model size and simplifying arithmetic operations.
 With binary quantization, weights are constrained to $\{-1, +1\}$.
-Given a real-valued weight $w \in \mathds{R}$, the binary quantized value $\tilde{w}$ can be obtained through the simple sign function:
+Given a real-valued weight $w \in \mathds{R}$, the binary quantized value $w_b$ can be obtained through the simple sign function:

-Although binary networks achieve significant reductions in memory and computational cost, they result in a non-negligible accuracy degradation.
-To mitigate this problem, each group of binary weights or activations is multiplied by a fixed scaling factor, used to restore their original overall scale and compensating for the limited precision~\cite{rastegariXNORNetImageNetClassification2016}.
+Although binary networks achieve significant reductions in memory and computational cost, they result in a non-negligible degradation in accuracy.
+To mitigate this problem, each group of binary weights or activations is multiplied by a fixed scaling factor to restore their original overall scale and compensate for limited precision~\cite{rastegariXNORNetImageNetClassification2016}.
 Scaling factors can be learned during training or predefined, depending on the method used.
 Our experiments include binary quantization with a fixed scaling factor.